bsccf/Uni-notes/Mechanics structures and materials/Statics 1/Statics 1 read order.md

 5) [[Beams, supports and loading conditions]]
 6) [[Shear forces and bending moments on beams]]
 7) [[Shear force and bending moment diagrams]]
+8) Look in file 6a and see examples